Image for Fear and Loathing in Freight Brokering

 5. Financing – once you’ve hauled a load and issued the invoice…then what?
 The carrier is screaming that you need to pay them, and you’ve still not been paid by your customer.
 What now?
 You need a factoring company that specializes in factoring freight brokers.
 Do your homework on this – having a factoring company that knows and specializes in freight brokers can make or break your business – and can make life much easier.

-OK – so this last one may seem a little self-serving since I work for Triumph Business Capital.
+OK – so this last one may seem a little self-serving since I work for Triumph, formerly known as Triumph Business Capital.
 I’m guilty of that – but even if you don’t use Triumph, there are still 5-10 other factoring companies out there that have special programs for freight brokers.
 The main feature is this:

 Any factor that knows what they are doing in the freight broker market pays the carrier on behalf of the broker.
 Do not play the float – it will eventually catch up to you and quickly sink the ship.